DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Preliminaries

 \subsection{Learning objectives in time-series forecasting}

-Learning objective developments have largely focused on aligning the conditional distributions of model forecasts $\mathbb{P}(\hat{Y}|X)$ with that of the label sequence $\mathbb{P}(Y|X)$.
-To this end, the most common objective is the MSE, which measures the point-wise error between the forecast and label sequences \citep{pdf, simpletm,tqnet}:
+One widespread learning objective for training time-series forecastingmodels is MSE, which measures the point-wise error between the forecast and label sequences~\citep{tqnet,hutimefilter}:

-where $Y_{|X}$ is the label sequence given historical sequence $X$, $\hat{Y}_{|X}$ is the forecast sequence.
-However, the MSE objective is known to be biased since it overlooks the presence of label autocorrelation~\citep{wang2025iclrfredf}.
-To mitigate this issue, several alternative learning objectives have been proposed.
-One line of works advocate aligning the overall shape of the forecast and label sequence (\eg Dilate~\citep{le2019shape} and PS~\citep{kudratpatch}).
-These approaches accommodate autocorrelation by emphasizing sequence-level difference, but lack theoretical guarantees for achieving an unbiased objective.
-Another line of works transforms labels into decorrelated components before alignment.
-This strategy reduces bias and improves forecasting performance~\citep{wang2025timeo1,wang2025iclrfredf}, showcasing the benefits of refining learning objectives for time-series forecasting.
+where $\mathbf{y}_{|\mathbf{x}}$ is the label sequence given history sequence $\mathbf{x}$, $\hat{\mathbf{y}}_{|\mathbf{x}}$ is the forecast sequence.
+However, the MSE objective proves biased since it overlooks the presence of label autocorrelation~\citep{wang2025iclrfredf,wang2026iclrqdf}.
+To mitigate this bias, alternative learning objectives are proposed.
+One line of work aligns the overall shape of the forecast and label sequence (\eg Dilate~\citep{le2019shape} and PS~\citep{psloss}).
+However, these methods often lack theoretical guarantees for achieving an unbiased objective.
+Another line of work transforms labels into decorrelated components before computing point-wise error.
+These methods reduce bias and improve forecasting performance~\citep{wang2025nipstimeo1,wang2025iclrfredf}, showing the benefits of refining learning objectives for time-series forecasting.